mwageringel/fgb_sage/README.md

 # fgb_sage

-This is a [Sage](https://www.sagemath.org/) interface to [FGb](https://www-polsys.lip6.fr/~jcf/FGb/index.html).
+This is a [SageMath](https://www.sagemath.org/) interface to [FGb](https://www-polsys.lip6.fr/~jcf/FGb/index.html).
-*FGb* is a C-library by J.C.
-Faugère for Gröbner basis computations, with support for:
+*FGb* is a C-library by J. C. Faugère for Gröbner basis computations, with support for:

 * Gröbner bases over ℚ and finite fields